sarant1/aws-bootcamp-cruddur-2023/journal/week8.md

 - I am getting an error props.activities.map is not a function in ActivityFeed
     SOLUTION: FOLLOW THE VIDEO, In Implement Users Profile page I followed along a fixed the same erros andrew did.

+- I am getting some issues with my devcontainers local environment not port forwarding, they are forwarding to port localhost:3001 and localhost:4568 instead of the ones they are supposed to.
+    TMPSOLUTION: change docker compose ports to match new mapped ports

+- I was getting an error because I did schema load public.schema information into my postgres db.
+    SOLUTION: ./bin/db/schema_load